 The Problems with Testosterone Replacement Therapies

 Typically, testosterone levels in men are variable, though there is a range that is considered “normal”.
 Testosterone levels tend to peak in men after puberty, up until their 30s.
-Sometime in their 30s, most men start to see their overall average testosterone level decrease slowly over time.
-This decrease is on the order of around 1% per year or 10% per decade.
+Sometimes in their 30s, most men start to see their overall average testosterone level decrease slowly over time.
+This decrease is on the order of around 1% per year or 10% per decade (Feldman et al, 2002).
 While this doesn’t sound like much, it adds up – especially if you started on the lower end of the “normal” spectrum.

-The effects of this decrease in testosterone can be seen in the increased rate of erectile dysfunction, loss or decrease in sex drive, difficulty in reaching orgasm, and other negative sexual health outcomes which tend to increase as men get older.
+The effects of this decrease in testosterone can be seen in the increased rate of erectile dysfunction, loss or decrease in sex drive, difficulty in reaching orgasm, and other negative sexual health outcomes, which tend to increase as men get older.
 In recent years, testosterone replacement therapy has been put forward for this age-related decrease.
-By replacing some of the lost testosterone, the theory goes, levels increase and these ill effects can be reversed.
-While testosterone therapy does work, there are numerous negative health consequences that result as well.
+By replacing some of the lost testosterone, the theory goes, levels increase, and these ill effects can be reversed.
+While testosterone therapy does work, numerous negative health consequences are possible as well.
 Further, it is not always a prescribed solution for age-associated testosterone changes, and more aimed at those who have medical conditions that artificially lower their testosterone.

 Let’s take a further look at testosterone replacement therapy, starting with the basics, so that we can appreciate the potential problems with embracing it for age-related testosterone loss.
 We’ll also mention some of the alternative options that are available, and generally far safer and easier to obtain.

 Aging-Associated Testosterone Changes vs. Abnormally Low Testosterone